libis/cdi-viewer/NEXT_STEPS.md

 - ✅ Consistent UX for adding properties and root nodes
 - ✅ SHACL-defined items dropdown with descriptions
 - ✅ Custom input section with namespace selector
-- ✅ "Add new namespace" integration (scrolls to namespace section)
+- ✅ "Add new namespace" integration (opens modal directly)
 - ✅ No more popup prompts for custom items
 - ✅ Enter key support for quick adding
+- ✅ Add Root Node inline component (not modal)

 ### UI Improvements (November 2025)
 - ✅ Export button changed to green (consistent with I/O actions)
-- ✅ Add Root Node button moved to bottom of form (logical placement)
+- ✅ Add Root Node button moved to bottom of form (inline component)

-## 🎯 Current Sprint (In Progress)
+## 🎯 Current Focus

-### Undo/Redo Functionality (HIGH PRIORITY)
-**Goal:** Allow users to undo/redo changes while editing

-- Implement state history management
-- Track all edit operations (add, delete, modify)
-- Undo/Redo buttons in toolbar
-- Keyboard shortcuts (Ctrl+Z, Ctrl+Y / Cmd+Z, Cmd+Shift+Z)
-- Visual feedback for undo/redo actions
-- Clear history on file load
-- Limit history size (e.g., last 50 actions)

-### Advanced Search and Filter (HIGH PRIORITY)
-**Goal:** Help users find and navigate complex JSON-LD documents

-- Enhanced search functionality:
-  - Search in property names and values
-  - Filter by node type
-  - Filter by validation status (valid/invalid/modified)
-  - Show/hide empty properties
-  - Jump to search results
-- Filter controls in toolbar
+### Feature Freeze Declared (November 21, 2025)
+All planned features for v1.0 release have been implemented.
+Focus now on:
+- Documentation updates (ensuring all .md files reflect current state)
-- Real-time filtering/highlighting
+- Comprehensive testing
-- Clear filters button
-- Search result counter
+- Bug fixes only (no new features)

-## 🎯 Next Steps After Current Sprint
+## 🎯 Next Steps After Feature Freeze

 ### 1. Comprehensive Testing (HIGH PRIORITY)
-**Goal:** Validate all functionality before PR submissions
+**Goal:** Validate all functionality before release

 **Integrated Mode Testing:**
 - Load viewer with fileId and siteUrl parameters